Alluxio/alluxio/cpp/README.md

 # Alluxio C++ API

 ### Introduction
- the C++ client is implemented through JNI to native Java client.
+ The C++ client is implemented through JNI to native Java client.
 The performance of calling c++ client is similar with using java client directly, even better in some situation that JVM performance is not high. because JNI calling type doesn't depend on JVM.